JimmyC41/OrderBook/README.md

 # Order Book Engine
 * Supports the following order types: GTC, Market, FAK, FOK.
+Price-time priority applies.
 * Simultaneous order requests handled synchronously through a lock-free queue (provided by the Boost library).
 * Log of orders and trades written to a generated file.